 Contaminated water: Bees require water for various physiological functions, including thermoregulation and feeding their young (Nicolson et al., 2022).
 Water sources, such as puddles, ponds, or dew on plants, can become contaminated with systemic insecticides through agricultural runoff or drift (Berens et al., 2021; Samson-Robert et al., 2014).
 When bees consume this contaminated water, they ingest toxins that can impair their health, affecting behaviours such as foraging efficiency and navigation (Samson-Robert et al., 2014).
 While direct studies on non-Apis bees are limited, it is reasonable to infer that those similar risks apply, given their reliance on water sources.

 Contaminated seeds: Seeds are coated with neonicotinoids to protect crops from early-season pests that attack seedlings.
 This method, known as seed treatment, allows the insecticide to be absorbed by the plant as it grows, making it toxic to pests that feed on its tissues (Douglas et al., 2015).
 Neonicotinoid seed coatings reduce the need for foliar sprays, minimize direct exposure to beneficial insects, and offer long-lasting pest protection (Budge et al., 2015).
-However, these applications come with its disadvantages.
+However, these applications come with their disadvantages.
 Studies have shown that neonicotinoid-coated seeds reduce the density of wild bees and impair their nesting activities.
 This is particularly concerning for solitary bees, which are crucial for pollination in various ecosystems (Rundlöf et al., 2015).
 Exposure to neonicotinoids can lead to reduced colony growth and reproduction in wild bees.
 For example, bumblebee colonies exposed to these chemicals may produce fewer queens, impacting their long-term survival (Rundlöf et al., 2015).
 Chronic exposure to neonicotinoids can affect various aspects of bee biology, including larval development, sex ratios, and adult longevity.
 This chronic exposure can have compounding negative effects when combined with other stressors like pathogens (Tetlie & Harmon-Threatt, 2024).

 Contaminated nests: Many wild bees, particularly solitary species, construct nests using materials collected from their environment, such as soil, leaves, or plant resins (Nooten et al., 2020).
 When these materials are contaminated with systemic insecticides, bees can inadvertently introduce toxins into their nests.
 This exposure poses risks to both adult bees and their developing offspring, potentially leading to developmental abnormalities or increased mortality rates.
 Research indicates that non-Apis bees may experience higher pesticide doses through contact or oral exposure compared to honey bees (Gradish et al., 2019).

-Contaminated soil: A significant proportion of bees nest underground, with estimates ranging 64% to 83% (Antoine & Forrest, 2021).
+Contaminated soil: A significant proportion of bees nest underground, with estimates ranging from 64% to 83% (Antoine & Forrest, 2021).
 Many solitary bees nest in the soil, and systemic insecticides can persist in the soil for extended periods (Bonmatin et al., 2015).
 Bees that dig nests in contaminated soil are at risk of direct contact with these chemicals, which can affect their survival and the development of their offspring.
-In addition to this some bee species don not have avoidance behaviour.
+Additionally, some bee species do not exhibit avoidance behavior.
 Studies show that certain bee species, such as Osmia lignaria, do not avoid soils contaminated with imidacloprid, even at high residue levels, which increases their risk of exposure (Fortuin & Gandhi, 2021).
 The persistence of these insecticides in the soil environment poses a long-term risk to ground-nesting bee species, as residues can remain active and toxic over time.
-Studies show residues that neonicotinoid residues persist in soil for weeks to months leading to chronic exposure even after pesticide application.
+Studies show that neonicotinoid residues persist in soil for weeks to months, leading to chronic exposure even after pesticide application.
 Furthermore, these systemic insecticides can persist in woody plants for over a year, significantly increasing the exposure risk for pollinators (Bonmatin et al., 2015).